asya-bergal/eco-action-tracker/README.md

 ## Deploying This Application

-For how to deploy this application please read this [article](http://sergelobatch.com/slog/2015/4/10/using-mup/).
+For how to deploy this application please refer to this [article](http://sergelobatch.com/slog/2015/4/10/using-mup/), but currently use mupx rather than mup.

 In order to create a temporary deployment you can type the following into a terminal: